The day Prosper rushed his 3-year-old son, Pierre, to the nearest health center, he wondered if he would survive.

-Pierre's mother died shortly after he was born.
-With no job in a country ripped apart by conflict, Prosper provided for his family by collecting corn from the dwindling supplies at a nearby farm.
-But as Pierre’s weight steadily dropped and he grew sicker, refusing to eat, Prosper looked to traditional medicine to help his son, thinking he couldn't afford hospital care.
+Pierre's mother had died shortly after he was born.
+With no job in a country ripped apart by conflict, Prosper was struggling to provide for his family, collecting corn from the dwindling supplies at a nearby farm.
+As Pierre’s weight steadily dropped and he grew sicker, refusing to eat, Prosper looked to traditional medicine to help his son, thinking he couldn't afford hospital care.

-In Pakistan, 10-month-old Younas was brought to a UNICEF-supported clinic in South Punjab by his mother.
-He was weak and losing weight each day, and instead of learning to crawl and take his first steps, he mostly cried and slept.
-"I breastfeed him and give him buffalo milk, but he keeps getting diarrhea," his mother recalls telling the health workers.
+When 10-month-old Younas was brought to a UNICEF-supported clinic in South Punjab, Pakistan, by his mother, he was weak and losing weight each day.
+Instead of learning to crawl or take his first steps, he mostly cried and slept.
+His mother told health workers that she was breastfeeding Younas and giving him buffalo milk, but he kept getting diarrhea.

-Their diagnosis was quick and effective.
-Younas was suffering from SAM, a major health issue for both children and their mothers in rural Pakistan.
-But after seven weeks on a diet of therapeutic food, he began to recover.
-And thanks to the health and nutrition training his mother received at the clinic, she now knows what he needs to continue growing healthy and strong.
+After seven weeks on a diet of therapeutic food, Younas began to recover.
+And thanks to the health and nutrition training his mother received at the clinic, she knew what he needed to continue growing healthy and strong.

 Malnutrition is a silent threat to millions of children.
 The damage it does can be irreversible, robbing children of their mental and physical potential.

-"Malnutrition is a silent threat to millions of children," says UNICEF Director of Emergency Programs Manuel Fontaine.
+"Malnutrition is a silent threat to millions of children," said UNICEF Director of Emergency Programs Manuel Fontaine.
 "The damage it does can be irreversible, robbing children of their mental and physical potential.
 In its worst form, severe malnutrition can be deadly."
-This year, UNICEF will treat 4.2 million children suffering from severe acute malnutrition.